Virtual Language Learning at Monash University

 In this lesson, students participate in a tightly constructed virtual world role-play activity in Second Life.
 The activity is based on themes that appear in their main textbook and aimed at developing their Mandarin language communicative capabilities.
 Students can choose to participate in on-campus computer laboratories or from external locations.
 At the time of the tutorial, students log in to the virtual world and are allocated to groups of two by the teacher, who is both in the physical classroom and in-world.

 The objective of the lesson is for students to make a bowl of soup dumplings in the kitchen of the virtual world restaurant.
 This requires students to utilize a range of previously learned vocabulary, phrases, and sentence patterns to ask the non-player character (NPC) hostess of the restaurant about what ingredients they needed, where they could buy the ingredients, and how to get there.
 They then follow those directions and go to a traditional farmers’ market and buy the ingredients from another NPC selling fruit, vegetables, and meat.
 Finally, students head back to the kitchen of the restaurant to complete the various stages of the set tasks and to make a bowl of soup dumpling on virtual stoves.

 The Next Generation of Virtual Language Learning

-While Monash University has seen great success in this virtual blended learning environment built in Second Life, those seeking to create a similar experience should look beyond Second Life.
+While Monash University has seen great success in this virtual blended learning environment built in Second Life, those seeking to create a similar experience should also look beyond Second Life.
 Linden Labs, the maker of Second Life, is expected to release their newest approach to virtual worlds in the first half of 2017.
 Rather than being in a giant virtual world, Sansar is built in self-contained singular virtual worlds.
 Even more exciting is that they are also being designed to work with VR headsets like the Oculus Rift and HTC Vive.

 Language immersion through virtual world experiences drives a new level of student engagement.
 With the combination of virtual worlds and virtual reality, the applications in education for increasing student success rates and driving progression, are limitless.